upday/upday.github.io/_posts/blog/2016-09-05-model-view-presenter.md

 ## The Model-View-Presenter Pattern & RxJava In Android Architecture Blueprints

-The blueprint sample is a to-do application.
-It lets a user create, read, update and delete to-do tasks.
+The blueprint sample is a  <a href="https://github.com/googlesamples/android-architecture/wiki/To-do-app-specification">”To Do” application</a>.
+It lets a user create, read, update and delete “To Do” tasks.
 The asynchronous operations are handled with the help of RxJava.

 ### Model